onzfonz/comp227/src/content/0/en/part0b.md

 In our example app, the home page works like a traditional webpage: All of the logic is on the server, and the browser only renders the HTML as instructed.

-The Notes page gives some of the responsibility, generating the HTML code for existing notes, to the browser.
+The Tasks page gives some of the responsibility, generating the HTML code for existing tasks, to the browser.
-The browser tackles this task by executing the JavaScript code it fetched from the server.
+The browser tackles this job by executing the JavaScript code it fetched from the server.
-The code fetches the notes from the server as JSON data and adds HTML elements for displaying the notes to the page using the [DOM-API](/part0/fundamentals_of_web_apps#document-object-model-or-dom).
+The code fetches the tasks from the server as JSON data and adds HTML elements for displaying the tasks to the page using the [DOM-API](/part0/fundamentals_of_web_apps#document-object-model-or-dom).

 In recent years, the [Single-page application](https://en.wikipedia.org/wiki/Single-page_application) (SPA) style of creating web applications has emerged.
 SPA-style websites don't fetch all of their pages separately from the server like our sample application does, but instead comprise only one HTML page fetched from the server, the contents of which are manipulated with JavaScript that executes in the browser.

-The Notes page of our application bears some resemblance to SPA-style apps, but it's not quite there yet.
+The Tasks page of our application bears some resemblance to SPA-style apps, but it's not quite there yet.
-Even though the logic for rendering the notes is run on the browser, the page still uses the traditional way of adding new notes.
+Even though the logic for rendering the tasks is run on the browser, the page still uses the traditional way of adding new tasks.
-The data is sent to the server via the form's submit, and the server instructs the browser to reload the Notes page with a *redirect*.
+The data is sent to the server via the form's submit, and the server instructs the browser to reload the Tasks page with a *redirect*.

 A single-page app version of our example application can be found at <https://studies.cs.helsinki.fi/exampleapp/spa>.
 At first glance, the application looks exactly the same as the previous one.